Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off occasions, start and end dates - TheNewsTrace

 Crystal Palace v Southampton (3pm) BT Sport

-Liverpool v Leeds (5:30pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Liverpool v Leeds (5:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

-West Ham v Newcastle (8pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+West Ham v Newcastle (8pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

 Sunday 13th September

-West Brom v Leicester (2pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+West Brom v Leicester (2pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

-Tottenham v Everton (4:30pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Tottenham v Everton (4:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

 Monday 14th September

-Sheffield United v Wolves (6pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Sheffield United v Wolves (6pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

-Brighton v Chelsea (8:15pm) Sky Sports activities Premier League / Principal Occasion / NOW TV
+Brighton v Chelsea (8:15pm) Sky Sports activities Premier League / Essential Occasion / NOW TV

 Saturday 19th September